mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

     - 91

-If the client is connected to server version 4.2 or higher, and the client receives a "not master" error which is not a "server shutting down" error, the client MUST keep any connections it has to the server open, and MUST NOT clear its connection pool for the server.
+If the client is connected to server version 4.2 or higher, and the client receives a "not master" or "node is recovering" error which is not a "server shutting down" error, the client MUST keep any connections it has to the server open, and MUST NOT clear its connection pool for the server.
-If the client is connected to server version 4.2 or higher and receives a "server shutting down" error, or if the client is connected to server version 4.0 or lower and receives a "not master" error, the client MUST clear its connection pool to the server.
+If the client is connected to server version 4.2 or higher and receives a "server shutting down" error, or if the client is connected to server version 4.0 or lower and receives a "not master" or "node is recovering" error, the client MUST clear its connection pool to the server.

 (See `when does a client see "not master" or "node is recovering"?`_, `use error messages to detect "not master" and "node is recovering"`_, and `other